-Heartburn often seems worse after rich meals, citrus fruits, hot beverages or alcohol.
+Heartburn often seems worse after rich meals, citrus fruit juice, hot beverages or alcohol.
 Occasionally it can be felt deeply within the chest, almost within the back although sometimes the burning feeling can reach all the way up to the throat2.
-Some patients notice reflux when some of the contents of their stomach ‘repeat’ by coming back up the oesophagus as far as the throat or even the mouth.
+Some patients notice acid reflux when some of the contents of their stomach ‘repeat’ by coming back up the oesophagus as far as the throat or even the mouth.
 A few patients notice discomfort or pain as they swallow and may often experience frequent throat clearing, coughing and choking.
 It is quite common for these symptoms to be worse at night or when lying down.

 For most people with the condition, heartburn and reflux is just a nuisance and little more than that.
-In a few people, especially where there is severe inflammation of the oesophagus, there is a risk of complications that can include internal bleeding and narrowing of the gullet.
+In a few people, especially where there is severe inflammation of the oesophagus, there is a risk of complications.
+These can include internal bleeding and narrowing of the gullet.
 One in ten people with acid reflux have Barrett’s Oesophagus12, 13.
 This is a condition that can, very rarely, progress to cancer of the lower oesophagus.
 If you are worried about these complications, discuss them with your GP.

 You must always see your GP if:

-- lifestyle changes and pharmacy medicines aren’t helping
+- Lifestyle changes and pharmacy medicines aren’t helping.

-- you have heartburn most days for three weeks or more
+- You have heartburn most days for three weeks or more.

 How is Heartburn & Reflux diagnosed?

-Some foods are more likely than others to trigger reflux symptoms so you may find it helpful to look at how you eat as well as what you eat.4 Avoid late night, high fat meals so you don’t go to bed with a full stomach.
+Some foods are more likely than others to trigger reflux symptoms so you may find it helpful to look at how you eat as well as what you eat.
+Avoid late night, high fat meals so you don’t go to bed with a full stomach.
+Eat your main evening meal three hours before going to bed3.
 Propping up your head when you sleep may also alleviate symptoms3.
-Eat little but more often if necessary.
-Try to avoid bending forward or wearing tight clothes as this can put extra pressure on your tummy4.
+Eat little but more often, if necessary.
+Try to avoid bending forward or wearing tight clothes as this can put extra pressure on your tummy.